moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-config-readme.md

 You can find this URL in the Realtime Database section of the Firebase console, at the top of the data view.
 */

+// DM: this is not about firebase config, so put it into a separate file named after the topic: How to set up authentication in Firebase
 /*

 Steps for authentication: